Don't let incontinence get in the way of your travel plans

 Don’t be tempted to reduce your intake of fluids as this will not reduce your risk of leakage; instead choose your drinks wisely.
 Avoid caffeine, a natural diuretic (chemicals that make you need to pass urine) and bladder irritant, and ensure you drink between five to eight glasses of water each day.
 If you don’t drink enough fluids you will reduce your bladder's capacity and actually increase your bladder sensitivity.

 Up to 70 per cent of people suffering from bladder leakage do not seek professional help for their condition.
 Don’t be one of them.
-If you need some advice call the National Continence Help Line on 1800 33 00 66 to speak to a continence nurse specialist.
+Get in touch with your GP or seek out a specialist to discuss your needs

 Grab A Free Sample